MBDS/multibody-state-estimation/README.md

-# Particle filter estimator for multibody dynamics
+# State estimation algorithms for multibody dynamics
-This directory contains a C++ library for multibody dynamics estimation.
+This repository contains a C++ library for multibody dynamics estimation and some demo applications.

 ## Implementation #1: Particle filter estimator
 A Bayesian filter has been implemented as a particle filter.